 The Rainforest Jaguar can be found in greater number in Ecuador than in almost any other place on earth.
 The jungle is their home, but as reported in a recent article in the Guardian UK, human intrusion is endangering the largest cat in the Americas.
 This in turn has serious implications for the balance of the whole rainforest ecosystem.

-Keep reading to learn more about the majestic rainforest jaguar in Ecuador.
+Keep reading to learn more about the majestic Ecuador jaguar in the rainforest.
 Why are they under threat?
-How many jaguars live in Ecuador?
-Plus lots of fun rainforest jaguar facts along the way.
+How many jaguars are there in Ecuador?
+Plus lots of fun Ecuador jaguar facts along the way.

 It seems inevitable that Ecuador's Amazon habitat will come under mounting pressure in the future.
 Ecuador is a developing country and simply cannot afford to leave the oil and minerals underground.
 An ex-president went as far as to compare Ecuador to a beggar sitting atop a pot of gold.
 The creation of Yasuni National Park does protect a 9,823 square kilometers swathe of virgin forest, but the surrounding rainforest is still open to exploitation.
 Tourism and rising environmental awareness do provide hope for the future, but the trade-off between conservation and exploitation remains a difficult balance to find.

-Today there are around 2000 jaguars in Ecuador.
+Today there are around 2000 jaguars found in Ecuador.
 Most live in the eastern jungle region of the country, protected by dense rainforest.
-Ecuador's west coast jaguar population is considered critically endangered after shrimp farms depleted their forest habitat.
+Actual numbers signal both a thriving jaguar population and also a healthy ecosystem.

 As dominant predator, the jaguar has always been culturally respected by local indigenous in the Amazon rainforest.
-Jaguars are revered for their strength, power and intelligence.
-They are even considered as protectors of forest knowledge & secrets by some.
-Statues and figures of rainforest jaguar have been uncovered by archaeologists since Pre-Colombian times, providing insight into the jaguar´s position as a divine figure in those times.
+In Ecuador, jaguars are revered for their strength, power, and intelligence.
+They are even considered protectors of forest knowledge & secrets by some.
+Statues and figures of rainforest jaguars have been uncovered by archaeologists since Pre-Colombian times, providing insight into the jaguar´s position as a divine figure in those times.

-Naturally, it is extremely difficult to spot jaguars in the wild in Ecuador, or indeed anywhere else in the world.
-Imagine just 2000 jaguars roaming such a huge territory of dense forest, it can be like looking for a needle in a haystack.
-Bear in mind too that jaguars are renowned for stealth and camouflage, so even if you do cross paths with one you may not realise it.
+It should come as no surprise to learn that it's extremely difficult to spot jaguars in the wild in Ecuador, or indeed anywhere else in the world.
+Imagine just 2000 jaguars roaming such a huge territory of dense forest.
+It's literally like looking for a needle in a haystack.
+Remember too that jaguars are renowned for their stealth and camouflage, so even if you were to cross paths with one you may not even realize it.

-Jaguars are among the most difficult rainforest species to spot.
-A few lucky tourists do very occasionally catch a quick glimpse of a jaguar disappearing into the forest, but this is in truth an unusual occurrence.
+In Ecuador, jaguars are among the most challenging rainforest species to spot.
+A few lucky tourists do occasionally catch a quick glimpse of a jaguar disappearing into the forest, but this is in truth an unusual occurrence.

 For more information about visiting the jungle of Ecuador and discovering the incredible plants, animals, and people who live there, contact a member of our team for a FREE RAINFOREST TOUR QUOTE.

-In conclusion, the rainforest jaguar is a creature of legend, and plays a vital role as apex predator in the jungle ecosystem.
-Ecuador still has a healthy jaguar population, but lessons do need to be learned from the disappearance of the coastal jaguar.
-The pressure to exploit the oil and minerals under the Ecuadorian rainforest will only increase as time goes on, so action is required now to preserve habitat and protect this wonderful species.
+In conclusion, the Ecuador jaguar is a creature of legend and plays a vital role as the apex predator in the jungle ecosystem.
+Ecuador still has a healthy rainforest jaguar population, but lessons need to be learned from the disappearance of the coastal jaguar.
+The pressure to exploit oil and minerals under the Ecuadorian rainforest will only increase as time goes on, so action is required now to preserve the habitat and protect this wonderful species.